By Ingeborg Harms

 A. It was the same when I got to work with Paul Smith and Yohji Yamamoto.
 They always ask casually not officially.
-It was also in the same way when I designed for the exhibition ‘Pot art’ at the Royal academy of arts.
+It was also in the same way when I designed for the exhibition ‘Pop Art’ at the Royal Academy of Arts.

 Q. How was it back then?

 A. It was not long after my graduation.
-A friend of mine who was the planer of the exhibition asked my opinion and I said that I would paint all in white.
-It was an exhibition of Pop art held in a classical Victorian edifice and all the others tried to add things.
+A friend of mine who was the planner of the exhibition asked my opinion and I said that I would paint all in white.
+It was an exhibition of Pop Art held in a classical Victorian edifice and all the others tried to add things.
 I was more focus on the essential thing.
-I did not try to create certain style, I just tried to highlight on the Pop art exhibition itself.
+I did not try to create certain style, I just tried to highlight on the Pop Art exhibition itself.
 They believed in my decision and the exhibition ended successfully.